 Your birth environment can affect your experience of labour and birth.
 The ideal labour environment is one where you feel safe, have access to pain relief, have privacy and feel secure and well supported.

-Many public hospitals also have birthing pools.
+Many public hospitals also have birthing pools in their birthing suites.